What is a Conservation Area?

 Living in a Conservation Area

-If you live in, or run a business from, a conservation area you may need our written consent before making changes which in other areas you may not have need to get permission for – such as putting in new windows, putting up satellite dishes and solar panels, adding conservatories or extensions, demolishing any buildings or structures (including outbuildings, gates, fences, railings, walls), laying paving or building walls.
+If you live in, or run a business form a conservation are you may need our written consent before making changes which in other areas you may not need permission for, such as

 The conservation area is defined on a map and there may be an Appraisal with it which tells you the story of the area and its special character and interest.
 We may also have changed the alterations that need permission by making Article 4 Directions.
 Article 4 Directions can be applied across all or part of a conservation area.
 We advise you to contact us before starting any work.